 Wherever you can pitch a tent in Wales you won’t be far from water – our rivers, lakes and seas are simply full of fish, just waiting to be caught.
 With so many opportunities to camp and fish in Wales, we’ve narrowed it down to 5 wonderful places, where you can wake up close to the sound of lapping water and jumping fish, before grabbing the rod and making some early morning casts.

 Black Mountain fishing and camping

 Trout fishing and camping combine in the wilds of the Brecon Beacons National Park.
-Newly opened (July 2019) Black Mountain Fishing offers a ‘back to basics’ outdoors experience where you can rock up, pitch your tent, catch a trout then cook it for supper on the BBQ.
+Opened in July 2019, Black Mountain Fishing offers a ‘back to basics’ outdoors experience where you can rock up, pitch your tent, catch a trout then cook it for supper on the BBQ.